HR Compensation: Philosophy

 - Reduction in Force: an employee is involuntarily reduced to a lower classified position in a lower pay grade or terminated from employment due to economic conditions (loss of funding, reduced budget, etc).

 - Re-Structure: an employee is involuntarily placed into a new or alternative position in a revised organization structure designed to more effectively accomplish University programs / objectives or terminated from employment.
-If a new or alternative position if offered, it may be of the same or lesser responsibilities in the same or lower pay grade.
+If a new or alternative position is offered it may be of the same or lesser responsibilities in the same or lower pay grade.

 - Significant Change in Responsibilities: an employee has experienced a significant change in either the essential functions or responsibilities of his / her job (an addition to or removal of significant duties and responsibilities) necessitating a reclassification of the position.